Charles Elton (lawyer)

+Biography

 He was born in Southampton.
 Educated at Cheltenham and Balliol College, Oxford, he was elected a fellow of Queen's College in 1862.
+On 6 August 1863 he married Mary Augusta Strachey, a granddaughter of Sir Henry Strachey, 1st Baronet, in Clifton, England.
 He was called to the bar at Lincoln's Inn in 1865.
 His remarkable knowledge of old real property law and custom helped him to an extensive conveyancing practice and he took silk in 1885.
 He sat in the House of Commons for West Somerset in 1884–1885 and for Wellington, Somerset, from 1886 to 1892.
 In 1869 he succeeded to his uncle's property of Whitestaunton Manor, near Chard, Somerset.

 During the later years of his life he retired to a great extent from legal practice, and devoted much of his time to literary work.
 He died at Whitestaunton.